What is the Greater Fool Theory in Investing: Stay Calm, Avoid Foolish Reactions

 5. Educate Yourself Continuously: As the markets evolve, so should an investor’s knowledge.
 Ray Dalio, founder of Bridgewater Associates, stresses the importance of continuous learning: “The biggest mistake investors make is to believe that what happened in the recent past is likely to persist.”

 6. Use Technical Analysis Wisely: While not infallible, technical analysis can provide valuable insights when combined with fundamental analysis and an understanding of market psychology.
-As John Murphy notes, “The technical analyst’s goal is to identify trends and trend changes at an early stage and maintain an investment posture until the weight of evidence indicates that the trend has reversed.”
+John Murphy notes, “The technical analyst’s goal is to identify trends and trend changes at an early stage and maintain an investment posture until the weight of evidence indicates that the trend has reversed.”

 Conclusion: Wisdom in the Face of Folly